 Benefits of Living in Germany

-• Low crime rate and considered one of the safest countries in the world
+- It has a low crime rate and is considered one of the safest countries in the world

 Disadvantages of Living in Germany